1- Derek & The Dominos

 # 11 – Gogmagog

-You might not of heard of this great heavy metal supergroup, but what a lineup.
-This one album band consisted off Paul Di’Anno of Iron Maiden, Clive Burr of Iron Maiden and Alcatrazz and Neil Murray of Whitesnake.
+You might not have heard of this great heavy metal supergroup, but what a lineup.
+This one album band consisted of Paul Di’Anno of Iron Maiden, Clive Burr of Iron Maiden and Alcatrazz, and Neil Murray of Whitesnake.
 The band released one album in 1985 entitled I Will Be There.
-It wasn’t really much of an album as far as length went, It was actually just a three song EP.
-But still a studio recording and this one just seemed so interesting we just had to list it.
+It wasn’t much of an album as far as length went; it was just a three-song EP.
+But it was still a studio recording, and this one just seemed so enjoyable we just had to list it.

 # 12 – Temple of the Dog

 This is one of the best ones on the list.
-The ultimate classic grunge supergroup.
-Chris Cornell and Matt Cameron of Soundgarden, Stone Gossard and Jeff Ament of Green River, Mother Love Bone, Pearl Jam and Eddie Vedder and Mike McCready of Pearl Jam.
-One album entitled Temple of the Dog was released in 1991.
+The ultimate classic grunge supergroup is comprised of Chris Cornell and Matt Cameron of Soundgarden, Stone Gossard and Jeff Ament of Green River, Mother Love Bone, Pearl Jam, Eddie Vedder, and Mike McCready of Pearl Jam.
+One album, Temple of the Dog, was released in 1991.

 # 13 – Contraband

-Another great supergroup was formed in 1991 that veered more towards the hair band scene of the 80s as opposed to the grunge sounds of the early 90s.
+Another great supergroup was formed in 1991 that veered more towards the hair band scene of the 80s than the grunge sounds of the early 90s.
 Contraband consisted of Richard Black (Shark Island), Michael Schenker (Scorpions, UFO, Michael Schenker Group), Tracii Guns (Guns N’ Roses, L.A.
 Guns), Share Pedersen (Vixen) and Bobby Blotzer (Ratt).
 This one is pretty rare.
-You wont find this CD for a cheap price.
+You won’t find this CD for a cheap price.
 If you do, grab it.

 # 14 – BBM